Free Birds: Marketing

-Relativity Media teamed up with five major companies to promote Free Birds, including Kidz Bop 2013, YMCA SCUBA program, Old Navy, and Auntie Anne's.
-This included a gift set carry bag, a Chuck E. Cheese snap band, and the 'Back in Time' YouTube video featuring WOP and MattyBRaps.
+Relativity Media teamed up with five major companies to promote Free Birds, including Kidz Bop, YMCA SCUBA program, Old Navy, Auntie Anne's, and Chuck E. Cheese, who released free snap bands to promote the film.
+Relativity Media also sponsored rapper and singer MattyBRaps with a music video called "Back in Time", posted on his YouTube channel on September 30, 2013.
+Little Zoo Studio created marketing material for the film's release.